Blog>Cost Guides>Cambelt change: Cost breakdown 2025

 When a car is bought new, it usually comes with a 3-5 year warranty that covers the original timing belt– as long as the vehicle is serviced regularly and mileage isn't excessive.

-After that, if the timing belt needs replacing, a new timing belt should come with at least 12 months belt manufacturer’s guarantee.
+In reality, it's unusual for the timing belt to need replacing within the first five years.
+After that, if the timing belt needs replacing, a new timing belt should come with at least 12 months belt manufacturer's guarantee.
+It's worth checking, but most garages match the 12-month guarantee to the quality of their installation.

 We recommend you take time to specifically check with the garage that any cambelt replacement installations come with a warranty.